Kelowna Regional Transit System: Boucherie Exchange

 This exchange will replace Stevens Exchange and will be located in the vicinity of Bartley Road and Highway 97.
 More precisely, it will be located in the field next to the Super 8 on Westgate Road, and will include a Park n' Ride facility.
 Eastbound buses will pull in directly off the highway (similar to the RapidBus stations in Kelowna) and Westbound buses will route along Westgate Road to a similar RapidBus station.
 At implementation, the select few 97 Express trips along Ross and Cameron will likely stay on Highway 97 to make for routing reliability.

 Queensway Exchange

 When Queensway Exchange was built in 1998, underground utilities were installed for the construction of a future building on the transit island.
 The vision is to build a building down the middle which can include waiting areas, a security office, and perhaps a coffee shop.
 The new $5.6 million Queensway transit exchange opened on April 26, 2015, and includes an all-weather wood structure above the existing transit island platform.

 Fares

-Kelowna Regional Transit System is operated under a single zone system within the Regional District of Central Okanagan.
+Kelowna Regional Transit fares operate under a single zone system within the Regional District of Central Okanagan.
 A transfer slip is issued upon request, which allows unlimited travel on the system for up to 90 minutes from the time of fare payment.